How Lisa Made the Most of Mentorship

 If the answer to any of these questions is yes, then finding a mentor could be right for you.

 2. Go out and meet people.
 Share your intentions with your manager so they can support you.
 (There are often localized mentorship opportunities that you may be able to plug into.)
 Then, get out there and meet people.
-Join a BRG.
-Sign up for Let’s Connects.
-Attend a Learning Live sessions on the Citizens Learning Hub.
-As your schedule permits, show up in person to All Hands and team networking events.
+See if your company has Business/Employee Resource Groups.
+Take advantage of any learning and development programming your company has to offer.
+As your schedule permits, show up - whether in-person or virtual - to department meetings and networking events.
 The more exposure you have to colleagues across the organization, the easier it will be to find someone who has the experience that matches where you’d like to grow.

 3. Make the ask.
 When you find a possible mentor, be specific about your expectations.
 Talk about why you think that person would make an ideal mentor to you, and what your engagement model would look like together.
 (By engagement model, this means do you meet in person?
 On the phone?
 For how often?
 When does the mentor/mentee relationship conclude?)
 And of course, offer what you think the mentor can get out of the relationship, too.
 After all, even mentor/mentee relationships are intended to be mutually beneficial!